Hi, I'm Cristina Marie

 It felt alive – music, cars, chatter, singing, parks, lights.

-It was the first time in my life where I truly felt free.
+For the first time in my life, I truly felt free.

 I wanted to feel this feeling again.

-I didn’t necessarily have a plan, nor did I feel like I needed one.
-I just needed to go out into the world and explore high and low until I felt it – my heart would know.
+I didn’t necessarily have a plan, but I knew I just needed to go out into the world and explore, high and low, until I felt it – my heart would know.

 I had felt what it felt like to feel ALIVE and I refused to stay tied to a place or a life where my wings felt clipped.